vanillabp/blueprint-workflowmodule-springboot-standalone/CAMUNDA8.md

 ![VanillaBP](readme/vanillabp-headline.png)

-# Running standalone blueprint using Camunda 8
+# Running blueprint "Standalone" using Camunda 8

-These are a set of minimal instructions.
+This is a set of minimal instructions.
 Read more in the  [Camunda 8 Docs](https://docs.camunda.io/)

 ## Setup Instructions